SoumiPi/RasaProject/README.md

 Specify the project's licensing information here, including any open-source licenses used.
 ```

-Ensure that the Markdown renderer you are using supports anchor links and correctly interprets the `#` syntax for internal links.
+In this format, clicking on an item in the TOC will navigate you to the corresponding section in the document.
+Make sure that the Markdown processor you use supports this functionality.
+If you encounter any issues, check that the section headings exactly match the links in the TOC, including capitalization and special characters.